espadrine/espadrine.github.com/blog/src/two-postgresql-sequence-misconceptions.md

 Oops!
 Despite the rollback, the sequence was incremented without being reverted.
 Now, there is a gap.

+This is not a PostgreSQL bug per se: the way sequences are stored, it just does not keep the information necessary to undo the `nextval()` without potentially breaking other operations.

 Let’s now break the other assumption.

 ## Order violation